-There will be a strong focus on practical demonstrations to allow participants to experience the effect of the movements and patterns discussed in addition to develop the competency to apply them clinically.
+Although theory will be discussed to justify clinical guidelines, there will be a strong focus on practical demonstrations to allow participants to experience the effect of the movements and patterns discussed in addition to develop the competency to apply them clinically.

-About the presenter: Jack Williams
+About the presenter Jack Williams

 Running Mechanics Workshop - Theory and practice for performance and injury.

 This event aims to provide in depth understanding of the theory and practice of how to assess, apply and coach running mechanics in pursuit of improving performance and reducing injury.
 The content has been created to assist health professionals, sports preparation professionals and sports coaches with understanding running mechanics and its application to performance and injury.

 Date: Sun.
 14th April 2019.
 9:30 am – 4:30 pm AEST

 Location: Melbourne Athletic Development (418 Johnston Street, Abbotsford, VIC 3067)

 Understanding determinants and assessing acceleration and high speed running performance